Inclusive Marketing: How Fashion Brands Can Achieve Hefty Results

 Why Inclusive Marketing is Important?

 This aspect of marketing is becoming increasingly important as more and more consumers are being swayed by a brand’s values as opposed to just their products.
-In total 44% of consumers claim that it’s important for the values of a brand to align with their own, rising to 52% amongst Millennials.
+Inclusive marketing statistics show that in total 44% of consumers claim that it’s important for the values of a brand to align with their own, rising to 52% amongst Millennials.
 Essentially, if your brand is looking to target the younger generations, inclusive marketing is an absolute must in order to secure their attention.

 This goes further than just values however as the diversity and inclusion needs to be a cornerstone of your visual branding and overall aesthetic.
 According to a 2016 study from Shutterstock, results showed that 88% of marketers surveyed agreed that using a more diverse range of images can help a brand’s reputation whilst 41% now believe it’s important to represent modern-day society in marketing imagery, much higher than was previously the case.